kitty-panics/markdown/docs/Rules-CN.md

 ```

 Rationale: Emphasis is only parsed as such when the asterisks/underscores
-aren't completely surrounded by spaces.
+aren't surrounded by spaces.
 This rule attempts to detect where
 they were surrounded by spaces, but it appears that emphasized text was
 intended by the author.